andreas-wagner-dev/object-oriented-learning-journey/blog/ui/Classic-DDD-vs-OOP-UI-Persistence-FINAL.md

 Classic DDD separates domain, UI, and persistence, but often leads to anemic models and boilerplate.
 The Object-Oriented UI & Persistence approach brings behavior back into the object:

-- Direct UI of Objects: Maximum encapsulation, but tight coupling.
+- UI of Objects: Maximum encapsulation, but tight coupling.
-- Extended UI of Objects: Delegates UI and DB logic internally, maintaining encapsulation and flexibility.
+- UI Bilder of Objects: Delegates UI and DB logic internally, maintaining encapsulation and flexibility.

-With JSF and the `binding` attribute, objects can directly manipulate UI components (`displayTo()`), while persisting themselves to a database like H2.

 ---